 What is important here is mescaline and thus then it's source and the reference of La Jolla being not far down the coast from where I lived at the time --- a reference that related loosely to Orange County, California.
 In those days, several miles north of La Jolla, in Laguna Beach, there was an infamous 60s head shop on Pacific Coast Highway called Mystic Arts World --- albeit now long since gone, having burned to the ground in the early 1970s.

 Mystic Arts World was not much more than a front for the operations of an outfit that called themselves The Brotherhood of Eternal Love.
 The Brotherhood dealt heavily in the movement and sale of 1960s counter culture indulgents such as marijuana, psychedelic mushrooms, LSD, and what was of most interest to the Warhol groupies for whatever reason, mescaline.
-The Brotherhood also circulated around such "turn on, tune in, drop out" heavyweights as Dr. Timothy Leary and Dr. Richard Alpert, AKA Ram Dass the author of the counter culture bible Be Here Now (1971) that so influenced Steve Jobs of Apple fame and thousands of others to trek off to India and other exotic places.(see)
+The Brotherhood also circulated around such "turn on, tune in, drop out" heavyweights as Dr. Timothy Leary and Dr. Richard Alpert, AKA Ram Dass the author of the counter culture bible Be Here Now (1971) that so influenced Steve Jobs of Apple fame, and like Jobs, caused thousands to trek off to India and other exotic places, not to mention setting the scene to create an opening for a young American from Laguna Beach known as Bhagavan Das to become famous.(see)

 My Stepmother, now deceased, had for years, owned a small weekender or summer-type cottage in Laguna Beach a short distance south of Main Beach on the west side of PCH, of which my Uncle and I used regularly in my youth --- my uncle having had long established ties with the art colony there and well before the rise of the Brotherhood.